LeoGamez/ECommerce-Dotnet8/README.md

 - Use of FluentValidation for request validation
 - Use of MediatR for middleware pipeline managing and CQRS design pattern and Mediator
 - GRPC for better formance in microservice inter-communication
-- MassTransit with RabbitMQ for AMQP
+- MassTransit with RabbitMQ for AMQP and Publish-Subscribe pattern and Outbox-Table pattern and SAGA pattern
 - Entity Framework Core with MSSQL
+- AspNet FeatureManagement for feature flags